IsaacCavallaro/BeatTheBlues/README.md

 # Software Development Plan

--

--

 ## Purpose & Scope

-- BeatTheBlues is a terminal app which generates a 12 bar blues chord progression for beginner musicians.

 - Practicing music, like playing an instrument is a skill.
 The skills of practicing an instrument effectively can be a particularly challenging skill to learn for the beginner musician; in addition to learning various techniques to play an instrument.

 - As a student of music and educator, I have seen musicians struggle with knowing what to practice and keeping track of their progress.
 This is why I am building this app.

+- BeatTheBlues is a terminal app which generates a 12 bar blues chord progression for beginner musicians.

+- Specifically, BeatTheBlues allows beginner musicians to identity the roman numeral relationship between three levels of a major blues chord progressions and a given key signature.
+This includes key signatures which incorporate flats, sharps or neither (natural).

+**Example**: Simple 12 bar blues chord progression:

+        I, I , I, I
+        IV, IV, I, I
+        V, V, I, V
+In the key of C this would be:

+        C, C, C, C
+        F, F, F, F
+        G, G, C, G

+- In BeatTheBlues, this would be a *Level 1* and *Natural* selection.

 ## What problem does BeatTheBlues solve?